 You can see more images of this type of garment at Krovets here, these are from the village of Zahnitkiw.

-A wide sash is worn over the sharafan, in some photos it looks like they are wearing more than one.
+A wide monocolored sash is worn over the sharafan, or a narrow one with several colors woven in, krajka.
+In some photos it looks like they are wearing more than one.

 For dress occasions a velvet trimmed jacket is worn which matches the sharafan.